Knowledge base

 The benefits of RSAT for D365 F&O include:

-Though RSAT comes with benefits, it also has its limitations:
+RSAT also has its limitations:

 From a business perspective, the negative impact of these limitations include high Total Cost of Ownership (TCO) and high Total Time to Market (TTM), and as a result, a reduced Return on Investment (ROI).